 I’m going to guess that, largely due to the craziness of 4th quarter, your pipeline of prospects is pretty dry.
 And, I’m also guessing that you were recently forced to submit, or were given, your new business sales goal for 2016.
 Regardless of how the new business goal originated, we both know it’s probably a joke.
 Either you or someone you report to did one of the following:

-Just as ridiculous as not setting a goal is not having a plan of how to make it happen.
-We recently shared a producer plan and you can find it again here.
-However, this post isn’t about the plan, it’s about setting a goal in a way that will ensure you reach the highest possible new business number, with fewer accounts, and with a greater sense of confidence.
+Just as ridiculous as not setting a goal is not having a plan to make it happen.
+We recently shared a producer plan, which you can find again here.
+However, this post isn’t about the plan; it’s about setting a goal in a way that will ensure you reach the highest possible new business number, with fewer accounts and a greater sense of confidence.

 This traditional producer sales goal setting is a joke and results in very little confidence - for the producer or the leadership - that it will actually happen.
 As an example, if your goal is $100,000 and the average revenue of your current accounts is $5,000, it is safe to assume you are going to have to write 20 new accounts to hit your goal.